 Let your obsession run wild in Akihabara, anime and manga fanatics!
 This is your little piece of heaven to shop for anything that is animation and videogame-related, and a gateway to all sorts of weird things in Tokyo.

 Start at Chuo Dori (the main avenue) to ease into the vibe of this geek paradise.
-As you stroll along the street, you’ll encounter hundreds of electronic shops.
-They sell everything from computers, electronic parts, TVs, to cameras and home appliances.
+As you meander along the street, you’ll encounter hundreds of electronic shops.
+They sell everything from computers, electronic parts, and TVs, to cameras and home appliances.
 Stores to watch out for are Yodobashi (a 9-storey electronic store), Labi, Sofmap, Akky Duty Free (with multilingual support), Ishimaru Denki, and Laox.

 Gamers is another popular store in Akihabara to shop for anime or manga-related merchandise.

-Best for: electronics, manga and anime-related goods
+Best for:electronics, manga and anime-related goods

-How to get there: take the subway to Akihabara station, served by JR Keihin-Tohoku, JR Yamanote, JR Chuo-Sobu, Hibiya, and Tsukuba Express lines.
+How to get there:take the subway to Akihabara station, served by JR Keihin-Tohoku, JR Yamanote, JR Chuo-Sobu, Hibiya, and Tsukuba Express lines.

 My first impression of Shinjuku was that it is SO confusing to navigate.
 It is impossible not to feel that way given that Shinjuku station is the busiest train station in the world.